hyperledger/iroha-2-docs/src/guide/build-and-install.md

 ```

 If these point to locations other than the one you saw when running
 `rustup which *`, then you have a problem.
-It’s not enough to just
+Note that it’s not enough to
+just

 ```bash
 alias rustc "~/.rustup/toolchains/stable-*/bin/rustc"